MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 - Departmental templates (templates that are configured for a scope) display in the Global policy.
 Currently, if you edit and save a departmental template, it removes the scope configuration.
 The equivalent of a scoped template in the Azure Information Protection policy is a [scoped policy](configure-policy-scope.md).
 If you convert the template to a label, you can select an existing scope.

-    In addition, you cannot currently set the Application compatibility setting for a departmental template.
+    In addition, you cannot currently set the application compatibility setting for a departmental template.
 If necessary, you can set this by using PowerShell with the [Set-​Aadrm​Template​Property](/powershell/module/aadrm/set-aadrmtemplateproperty) cmdlet.

 ## To configure the templates in the Azure Information Protection policy